guojiajeremy/ReContrast/README.md

 Experiments are conducted on NVIDIA GeForce RTX 3090 (24GB).
 Same GPU and package version are recommended.

 ## 2. Prepare Datasets
-Noted that `../` is the upper directory of ReContrastAD.
+Noted that `../` is the upper directory of `ReContrast`.
 It is where we keep all the datasets by default.
 You can also alter it according to your need, just remember to modify the `train_path` and `test_path` in the code.

 ### MVTec AD